-CIHA shall implement and maintain an Access Control Policy in compliance with National Institute of Standards and Technology (NIST) and State departments.
+CIHA shall implement and maintain a Cybersecurity Access Control Policy in compliance with National Institute of Standards and Technology (NIST) and State departments.
 This Policy shall be reviewed annually or more frequently as federal, state, and tribal laws, rules, or regulations are modified and updated as necessary.

-The CIHA Access Control Policy shall include preventive and timely maintenance activities that consist of:
+The CIHA Cybersecurity Access Control Policy shall include preventive and timely maintenance activities that consist of:

-- Development, documentation, dissemination, implementation, and maintenance of an access control policy and procedural guidelines; - Management of accounts regarding access control to ensure only authorized users gain access to CIHA information systems; - Identification and selection of information system accounts; - Information systems enforcement of role-based access control; - Information flow enforcement through deployment of mechanisms to control access; - Separation of duties for access control, which helps mitigate conflicts of interest regarding access to CIHA information systems; - Implementation of access rights for which permissions to perform certain operations are assigned to specific roles, and the concept of "least privilege" is to provide a user account with only those privileges, which are essential to that user's work; - Authentication of parameters are set to require that a user's account be locked out upon the third invalid log-on attempt; - Appearance of an approved system use notification message appears once users have been granted access to certain information systems; - Concurrent session controls to define the maximum number of simultaneous sessions per user when accessing information systems;
+- Development, documentation, dissemination, implementation, and maintenance of an access control policy and procedural guidelines; - Management of accounts regarding access control to ensure only authorized users gain access to CIHA information systems; - Identification and selection of information system accounts; - Information systems enforcement of role-based access control; - Information flow enforcement through deployment of mechanisms to control access; - Separation of duties for access control, which helps mitigate conflicts of interest regarding access to CIHA information systems; - Implementation of access rights for which permissions to perform certain operations are assigned to specific roles, and the concept of "least privilege" is to provide a user account with only those privileges, which are essential to that user's work; - Authentication of parameters are set to require that a user's account be locked out upon the third invalid log-on attempt; - Appearance of an approved system use notification message appears once users have been granted access to certain information systems;